 If you are a Christian you understand that we have a Heavenly Father who cares deeply for us and sees every need, even before we do.

-Knowing the worrywarts that we are God took the time to include a myriad of Scriptures about worry in the bible to teach us, and to remind us, that we should not be anxious for anything.
+Knowing the worrywarts that we are God took the time to include a myriad of Scriptures about worry in the bible to teach us, and to remind us, that we should not be anxious about anything.
 One of those passages is found in Matthew.
 Let’s read it together: